Skip to main content

 This rule applies to both “participatory” programs, where the incentive is given just for taking part, and “health-contingent” programs, where the incentive is tied to achieving a specific health outcome, like lowering your cholesterol.
 From a clinical perspective, this financial incentive structure creates a peculiar dynamic.

-It financially motivates an individual to produce a specific data point ∞ a reading, a cholesterol level ∞ without necessarily addressing the complex systems biology that produced that number.
+It financially motivates an individual to produce a specific data point ∞ a blood pressure reading, a cholesterol level ∞ without necessarily addressing the complex systems biology that produced that number.
 A person could, for instance, engage in short-term, unsustainable behaviors to meet a target for a screening, thereby securing the incentive while failing to make any lasting improvement to their underlying metabolic or hormonal health.
 This highlights a fundamental limitation of the legal framework when viewed through a physiological lens.

 How Do Incentive Limits Shape Program Design?